FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 ### How to use from the API, in your template files

-In your template files, you can utilize this data for your own Google Maps (or anything else that you might need latitude/longitude for).
+In your template files, you can utilize this data for your own Leaflet Maps (or anything else that you might need latitude/longitude for).

 Lets assume that your field is called 'map'.
 Here is how you would access the